alchemyplatform/aa-sdk/site/packages/aa-ethers/provider-adapter/constructor.md

 Either:

-- `rpcProvider: string | PublicErc4337Client` -- a JSON-RPC URL, or a viem Client that supports ERC-4337 methods and Viem public actions.
-See [createPublicErc4337Client](/packages/aa-core/client/createPublicErc4337Client.md).
+- `rpcProvider: string | BundlerClient` -- a JSON-RPC URL, or a viem Client that supports ERC-4337 methods and Viem public actions.
+See [createBundlerClient](/packages/aa-core/bundler-client/index.md).

 - `chainId: number` -- the ID of thechain on which to create the provider.